Author: Zenoll | Apollo.io Certified Partner

 Stop using AI to help your reps do their job.
 Start using it to tell them what their job should be.

-How AI-Powered Strategy Works
+How AI-Powered Strategy Works in Practice

-1. Dynamic ICP Scoring
+1. Dynamic ICP Scoring and Refinement

 2. Predictive Churn and Expansion Modeling

-3. White Space Analysis
+3. White Space Analysis at Scale

-The Human’s Role: Asking the Right Questions
+The Human’s Role: Asking the Right Strategic Questions

 In this new model, the sales leader’s primary role is not to manage people, but to manage the model.
 Their job is to ask the right strategic questions and then use the AI to find the answers.
-"Which of our customer segments has the highest lifetime value?
-Which marketing channel produces leads with the shortest sales cycle?
-Where is our biggest competitive vulnerability?"
+They might ask which customer segments have the highest lifetime value or which marketing channel produces leads with the shortest sales cycle.
+The AI provides the data-driven answers, while the human provides the judgment to act on them.

 The Takeaway

 For leaders in the UAE and beyond, the opportunity is to leapfrog the tactical applications of AI and move directly to a strategic implementation.
 Stop thinking about AI as a tool for writing better emails.
 Start thinking about it as a tool for making better decisions.
-The companies that use AI to more intelligently allocate their human resources will be the ones that build a durable, defensible, and decisive advantage in the years to come.
+The companies that use AI to more intelligently allocate their human resources will be the ones that build a durable and decisive advantage in the years to come.